jonsofte/Minesweeper/README.md

 - **src/MinesweeperDomain:** Core minesweeper game logic
 - **src/MinesweeperApi:** Rest API backend that exposes game functionality and manage game sessions.
-- **src/MinesweeperConsole:** Console application that handles a single game instance via the command line interface.
+- **src/MinesweeperConsole:** Console application that handles a single game instance via command line interface.
 - **src/MinesweeperVue:** Vue/Vuetify frontend application that uses the backend API to play the game.
 - **test/Minesweeper.UnitTests:** Tests for the core game logic in the MinesweeperDomain project.
 - **test/Minesweeper.API.IntegrationTests:** Integration tests of REST API Backend in the MinesweeperAPI project.